Gexkill/sweng2/DD/src/index.md

 The system includes extra services and functionalities such as taxi sharing.

-The main purpose of the system is to be more efficient and reliable than the existing one in order to decrease costs of the taxi management and offer a better service to the clients and taxi drivers (by having fair waiting queues). **KEEP OR REMOVE?**
+The main purpose of the system is to be more efficient and reliable than the existing one in order to decrease costs of the taxi management and offer a better service to the clients and taxi drivers (by having fair waiting queues).

-We will design:     **Gilles : isn't this section redundent with the list in the 1.1.Purpose ? **

-* Critical internal components
-* Interface with external services like SMS gateway
-* Interface with the old system

-**COMPLETE**

 ## 1.3.Definitions, acronyms, abbreviations